ebarbeito/learning-notes/courses/advanced-design-patterns-design-principles-linkedin.md

 ## Liskov's Substitution Principle

 * We have to be careful when creating class hierarchies / inheritance
-  * So easy to create herarchies that doesnt adhere well with the OCP
+  * So easy to create hierarchies that doesn't adhere well with the OCP
 * LSP strives to create hierarchies where you always are able to substitute sub types for their base class
-* Rather than viewing a sub class as an `IsA`super class, the LSP offers stronger guidance.
+* Rather than viewing a sub class as an `IsA` super class, the LSP offers stronger guidance.
 It says that a sub type should be substitutable for the super type
 * In order to don't break the LSP, the code must be designed by contract
   * That is to specify a set of pre-conditions and post-conditions in a variance
   * Ensuring that we treat the inputs of our classes the same way, and also the return values.
 Having contracts that ensure it